WrestleMania 23: Main event matches

 The ECW Originals (Rob Van Dam, Sabu, Tommy Dreamer, and The Sandman) took on The New Breed (Elijah Burke, Kevin Thorn, Marcus Cor Von, and Matt Striker) next.
 The match started off with Cor Von working over Sabu.
 That changed when Cor Von tagged Striker, who missed an elbow after whipping Sabu into the ropes, allowing Sandman to get tagged.
 Sandman dominated Striker, and eventually tagged Van Dam.
 Van Dam used also dominated Striker but was poked in the eye, allowing Striker to tag in Burke.
 Burke had early success, but Van Dam regained the advantage and tagged Sandman again.
 Sandman worked on Burke until tagging Dreamer.
 Dreamer also beat down Burke until Cor Von received a blind tag and hit Dreamer from behind.
 Cor Von attacked Dreamer relentlessly and went over and punched Sabu, which distracted the referee and allowed Dreamer to be triple-teamed by Thorn, Burke, and Striker.
 Cor Von tagged in Burke who almost pinned Dreamer.
 Thorn entered next and almost performed his finishing move called the Original Sin.
 Dreamer managed to escape but was unable to tag his partners.
 Thorn tagged in Cor Von again who also almost pinned Dreamer.
 Cor Von tagged Thorn again, and Thorn resumed the beat down on Dreamer.
 Thorn tagged Striker next, and Striker attempted a suplex that Dreamer blocked and Dreamer suplexed Striker instead.
 Striker did not try to tag his partners and tried to stop Dreamer, but Dreamer tagged in Sabu.
 Sabu began to manhandle Striker and executed a leg drop from the top rope.
 Van Dam was then tagged in.
 Burke broke up Van Dam's pin attempt, which led to all competitors entering the ring.
 While the referee was distracted, Ariel gave Striker a chair.
-But Van Dam gave Striker an Van Daminator when he kicked the chair into Striker's face.
+But Van Dam gave Striker a Van Daminator when he kicked the chair into Striker's face.
 Van Dam pinned Striker after a Five-Star Frog Splash to win the match for The Originals.

 The match that WWE billed as the "Battle of the Billionaires" was next, as Umaga (accompanied by Vince McMahon and his handler Armando Alejandro Estrada) fought Bobby Lashley (accompanied by Donald Trump).
 "Stone Cold" Steve Austin served as the special guest referee.
 Trump was attended to by Tara Connor.
 Midway through the match, Austin was attacked by Umaga, causing him to become incapacitated and was taken out of the match for several minutes.
-Shane McMahon, Vince's son, who attempted to replace him as the referee, called the match while being biased toward Umaga.
+Shane McMahon, who attempted to replace him as the referee, called the match while being biased toward Umaga.
 After Umaga got a near-fall on Lashley, Austin pulled Shane out of the ring, gave him a Stunner, and went back to the ring.
 Umaga attempted a Samoan Spike on Austin, but he avoided it and Stunned Umaga.
 Lashley took the opportunity and speared Umaga, then pinned him to get the victory.
 After the match, Trump and Lashley shaved Vince's head bald, followed by Austin executing a Stunner on Trump.